 Dr. Yi-Hsin Chen

-Yi-Hsin Chen is an associate professor of Educational Research and Measurement.
+Yi-Hsin Chen is a Professor of Educational Measurement and Research.
 Dr. Chen's primary research focuses are in the following related areas:

 - Applications of cognitive psychometric models (e.g., generalized DINA, LCDM, RUMM) which incorporate cognitive information into psychometric models.